ipspace/sloveniahiking/content/hikes/Slavnik/Strma/index.en.md

 ---
 date: 2021-05-11 15:31:00+00:00
 delta: 510
-description: 'Since the overabundance of cohesion funds helped transform the [old dirt track](../podgorje) to [Slavnik](../) into a gravel road, I prefer to take the steeper footpath ascending directly toward the peak.
+description: |

-  '
+  Since the overabundance of EU cohesion funds helped transform the old dirt track to Slavnik into a gravel road, I prefer to take the steeper footpath ascending directly toward the peak.
 difflevel: 2
 duration: 2.5
 height: 1028